Find the best top dog advice directly from experts, your fellow Woof Report Readers. Read on for quick tips to best care for your dog.

 Frosty Paw Makeovers!

 “I took your recipe for homemade Frosty Paws and made it even BETTER by making the “cups” out of dog cookie dough.
-I use various recipes from cookbooks for dogs, using alternatively rice flour, millet flour, even quinoa flour which has added benefit of being high in calcium.
+I use various recipes from cookbooks for dogs, using alternatively rice flour, millet flour, even quinoa flour which has the added benefit of being high in calcium.
 Any dog cookie or dog biscuit recipe can be formed into “cups” using a muffin tin and baked, and when cooled can hold the frozen treat.
 P.S.
 In my household we call the frozen treats with banana and peanut butter “the frozen Elvis”!”

 – Miss Jan